Change is never easy. The Broadcom acquisition of VMWare, particularly, has led to much uncertainty and risk among enterprises—and they are not happy.

 - VMware Partner Program overhaul

-While the changes are significant for traditional VMware users, those utilizing VMware Cloud on AWS face an even more complex situation.
+While the changes are significant for traditional VMware users, organizations running VMware on cloud platforms like Azure or Google Cloud may find the transition somewhat smoother.
 Let’s delve deeper into how it affects these two main user groups.

 Impact on users of traditional VMware services